-The tomato is an edible vegetable commonly name as a tomato plant.
+The tomato is an edible vegetable commonly name a tomato plant.
 Tomatoes are widely grown in temperate climates across the world.
 Tomatoes are native to South America; the tomato is grown worldwide for its edible fruits.
 There are around 7,500 tomato varieties grown, you have to select the best varieties for the containers.
-The tomato can be grown in containers, pots, grow bags on terrace, balconies, kitchen, backyard, and indoors.
+The tomato can be grown in containers, pots, grow bags on the terrace, balconies, kitchen, backyard, and indoors.

 - Scientific Name: Solanum Lycopersicum.

 - Family: The tomato belongs to the nightshade family, Solanaceae.

 - English: Tomato.